CrossDarkrix/gamdl-GUI/README.md

-# AppleMusic Downloder
-AppleMusic downloader with GUI based on gamdl
-This software is based on gamdl with some modifications
+# gamdl GUI for PySide6